Judiciary of Kenya: Subordinate Courts

-The Magistrate Court
+Magistrates Court

 Article 169 1(a) of the constitution of Kenya 2010 creates the Magistrate court.
 This is where majority of the judiciaries cases are heard.
 Magistrate courts are generally located in every county in Kenya.
 The new Magistrate Courts' Act 2015 significantly increases the pecuniary jurisdiction of magistrate courts.
 One of the most notable changes in terms of the expansion of the jurisdiction of the Magistrates Courts is with regard to the increase of the pecuniary jurisdiction in relation to proceedings of a civil nature.
 For instance, the pecuniary jurisdiction where the Court is presided over by a chief magistrate has been increased from KSh.7 million/= to KSh.20 million/=.
 The Chief Justice is however empowered to revise the pecuniary limits of the civil jurisdiction by a Gazette notice, by taking into account inflation and prevailing economic conditions.
 The presiding judicial officer in Magistrate court could be a Chief Magistrate, Senior Principal Magistrate, Senior Resident Magistrate, Resident Magistrate or Principle Magistrate.
 Their authorities vary in administrative responsibility and range of fining and sentencing abilities.
 The Judicature Act is the statute passed by parliament detailing the varying powers and jurisdiction of Magistrates and Judges.